Hubear-MUC/Memory-usage/README.md

 # Memory-usage

+Memory Usage 1.1

-A program that uses memory
+This program uses memory by containing a variable definition.

-Memory Usage 1.0

-This program is the first implementation of usage of system memory.

 The program just needs to be invoked.

-Although the program uses system memory it does not yet perform any actions with it because the variable definition to make it use system memory used up all the code space that was left beside of the main()- function.
+The program does not perform any actions because the code space did not leave space for implementing some.

+However the additional code space could be used to place the main()- function in a new line to make the code readable more clearly.

-Code Space : 14 bytes
+Code Space : 15 bytes